Aimed at clinicians who wish to undertake PhD research training.

 Supervision, PhD registration and fellowships

-Clinical research training fellows (CRTFs) following the CRUK CoL PhD training programme will be based in their primary supervisor’s research group, and have a secondary supervisor from one of the Centre’s other insitutions.
-Fellows will register for their PhD at the primary supervisor’s university, or the secondary supervisor’s university if the primary supervisor is based at the Crick.
-All fellows will have a three-person thesis committee made up of Centre faculty, that they will meet with regularly to discuss progress and receive guidance and advice.
+CRTFs will be based in their primary supervisor’s research group and register for their PhD with the primary supervisors university.
+They will have a secondary supervisor from one of the Centre’s other institutions.
+All fellows will have a three-person thesis committee made up of Centre faculty and experts in the research field.
+There will be regularly meetings with the committee to discuss progress and receive guidance and advice.
 A practising clinician will also provide additional career mentorship and support.
 Fellows are enrolled in a full-time PhD programme for three years, so there is limited participation in clinical activities.

 Successful candidates will receive a salary commensurate with their current experience, paid on the clinical academic scale.

-We are looking for talented and motivated clinicians who are passionate about research, have a strong academic track record and hold full GMC registration or equivalent.
+We are looking for talented and motivated clinicians who are passionate about research, have a strong academic track record and hold full General Medical Council (GMC) registration or equivalent.

 Applicants for this competitive programme are expected to have: